FAQ: Capital Project

 Q: When was our Building Condition Survey completed?

-Q: What will the proposed capital project include?
+Q: What does the capital project include?

-A: The proposed project includes items such as replacement of HVAC systems for improved indoor air quality and adding air conditioning throughout all five elementary schools, classroom additions at elementary schools to accommodate pre-k and increasing enrollment, library renovations in all schools, new playgrounds, athletic field improvements, new sound and lighting systems for the Columbia Auditorium, upgrades to sidewalks and parking lots, and infrastructure improvements at all schools.
+A: The capital project includes items such as replacement of HVAC systems for improved indoor air quality and adding air conditioning throughout all five elementary schools, classroom additions at elementary schools to accommodate pre-k and increasing enrollment, library renovations in all schools, new playgrounds, athletic field improvements, new sound and lighting systems for the Columbia Auditorium, upgrades to sidewalks and parking lots, and infrastructure improvements at all schools.

 Q: What is the structure of the project financing?

 A: The district will be funding the cost of the project from two sources: (1) $2,000,000 from a previously voter-approved capital project reserve fund which are savings that were set aside for the purpose of a capital project; and (2) $114,092,000 through borrowing.
-If the project is approved by the voters, then the district will have authority to issue bonds up to $114,092,000.

 The district will not issue a bond for the entire project all at once.
 The project is anticipated to be constructed over a 5 to 7 year period.
 Borrowing for the project will also occur in phases to align with the costs incurred as the project progresses.
-For example: The district anticipates the first phase of the project will begin in the summer of 2025.
+For example: The first phase of the project began in Spring 2025.
 Based on the scope of the work to be completed in that 1st year, the district will issue a bond anticipation note (short-term financing) for that phase of the project.
 Issuance of new financing through a bond anticipation note will occur at least annually as the project progresses.
 Upon project completion and/or no later than 5 years after the initial issuance of any bond anticipation notes that remain outstanding, the district will need to go to long term financing to issue bonds.
 Generally the bond repayment schedule will be over a 15-year period.
 From the initial borrowing at the start of the project through the final debt payment, the total length of the repayment period would range from 15 to 20 years.

 The project is tax neutral because the district will create a debt repayment schedule with consideration of the amount of building aid that will be received, which will provide the same net amount of local share that the taxpayers would be responsible for as what is contained in the 2024-25 budget.